-SHAREHOLDER PROPOSALS AND NOMINATIONS FOR 2023 ANNUAL MEETING
+SHAREHOLDER PROPOSALS AND NOMINATIONS FOR 2024 ANNUAL MEETING

-Any proposals to be presented at the 2023 Annual Meeting of Shareholders ("2023 Annual Meeting") should be sent by certified mail, return receipt requested, and must be received by the Company at its principal executive offices, directed to the attention of Richard Rallo, Corporate Secretary, no later than October 30, 2022 in order to be included in the Company's Proxy Statement and form of proxy for that meeting under Rule 14a-8 of the Exchange Act.
+Any proposals to be presented at the 2024 Annual Meeting of Shareholders ("2024 Annual Meeting") should be sent by certified mail, return receipt requested, and must be received by the Company at its principal executive offices, directed to the attention of Mary Molina, Corporate Secretary, no later than September 22, 2023 in order to be included in the Company's Proxy Statement and form of proxy for that meeting under Rule 14a-8 of the Exchange Act.
 Such proposals must comply with all applicable requirements of Rule 14a-8 of the Exchange Act, including applicable minimum market value and holding period requirements set forth in Rule 14a-8(b).
 Upon receipt of any proposal, the Company will determine whether or not to include the proposal in the Proxy Statement and proxy card in accordance with regulations governing the solicitation of proxies.
 The proposal must comply in all respects with the rules and regulations of the SEC.

-In order for a shareholder to nominate a candidate for director under our bylaws, timely written notice of the nomination must be delivered to, or mailed and received by, our Corporate Secretary at our principal executive offices in advance of the meeting.
+In order for a shareholder to nominate a candidate for Director under our bylaws, timely written notice of the nomination must be delivered to, or mailed and received by, our Corporate Secretary at our principal executive offices in advance of the meeting.
 Ordinarily, such notice must be received not less than 120, nor more than 150, days before the first anniversary of the prior year's meeting.
-For the 2023 Annual Meeting, the notice would have to be received no earlier than September 27, 2022 and no later than October 27, 2022.
-However, in the event that (i) no annual meeting is held in 2022, or (ii) the date of the 2023 Annual Meeting is held earlier than January 25, 2023 or later than April 25, 2023, notice must be received no later than the close of business on the later of the 120th day prior to the date of the 2023 Annual Meeting, or the tenth day following the day on which public notice of the meeting was given.
+For the 2024 Annual Meeting, the notice would have to be received no earlier than September 26, 2023 and no later than October 26, 2023.
+However, in the event that (i) no annual meeting is held in 2023, or (ii) the date of the 2024 Annual Meeting is held earlier than January 24, 2024 or later than April 23, 2024, notice must be received no later than the close of business on the later of the 120th day prior to the date of the 2024 Annual Meeting, or the tenth day following the day on which public notice of the meeting was given.
 The notice of nomination must include certain information concerning the shareholder submitting the nomination and as to each person whom the shareholder proposes to nominate for election as specified in the Company's Amended and Restated Bylaws.
+In addition, shareholders who intend to solicit proxies in support of director nominees other than those nominees nominated by the Company must also comply with the additional requirements of Rule 14a-19(b) under the Exchange Act.